viezel/NappTestFlight/README.md

 ## NappTestFlight Module for Appcelerator Titanium

 This is a Test Flight module currently based on TestFlight SDK.
-This module now supports iOS and Android.
+This module supports iOS and Android.
 (The android version is still in beta.)

 ### Download